Why do we need school…or rather do we need school?

 But…the truth is that these people were never “failures”.

-A system that was ineffective at recognising the drive and ability of individuals labelled them as failures but they were never actually failures.
+A system that was ineffective at recognizing the drive and ability of individuals labeled them as failures but they were never actually failures.

 How many people do you know who were given a label at school that stuck with them into adulthood?